grebenyyk/np-stoichiometry/README.md

 its [COMPARISON.md](axby-np-stoichiometry/COMPARISON.md).

 The useful output is an exact set of formulas for saturated axis-aligned boxes, especially the `n x n x n` nanocube.
-The resulting integer sequences are very elementary, but they have a clear crystallographic interpretation and can be submitted to the OEIS if presented modestly.
+The resulting integer sequences are elementary, but they have a clear crystallographic interpretation.

 ## Key results